 For drum- and flat-bed scanning the HCT yields more precise color and tonal accuracy, especially in richly-saturated colors and very dark shadows.
-This leads to more precise scans and better correction of underexposed originals, however the amount of improvement may be affected by scanner setup, viewing conditions, subject matter and user-expectations.
+This leads to more precise scanner profiles and potentially better correction of underexposed originals, however the amount of improvement may be affected by scanner setup, viewing conditions, subject matter and user-expectations.

 For fine-art reproductions and product photography, the HCT provides a higher dynamic range and wider color gamut than typical camera targets, so a greater portion of the camera's color space is characterized.
-However, as with all camera targets, color matching quality is also affected by variations in lighting spectra, camera filtration and spectral reflectance differences between the colorants in the subject and the target's photographic dyes.
+However, as with all camera targets, color matching is also affected by variations in lighting spectra, camera filtration, and spectral reflectance differences between the colorants in the subject and the target's photographic dyes.

-It should be remembered that all ICC "capture" profiles (camera or scanner) are optimized to accurately reproduce the dyes or colorants in the target itself.
-If the subject's colorants have different spectral reflectance curves, color accuracy may suffer due to "metamerism failure".
-There is no simple solution for this, except manual editing in Photoshop.
+It should be remembered that all ICC capture (input) profiles for scanners or cameras are optimized to accurately reproduce the dyes or colorants in the target itself.
+If the subject's colorants have different spectral reflectance curves, color accuracy may appear less than perfect due to metamerism failure, and the amount of metamerism failure may change depending on the viewing illuminant or lighting conditions.
+There is no simple solution for this, except manual color editing in Photoshop.